sdoerstling/medical_crowdfunding/README.md

 - 92118 with available location data that aligned with census data

 #  Retrace steps for manual revisions to CCSR
 - DXCCSR_v2021-1.CSV file was read in and cleaned of apostrophes.
 This maps ICD10 codes to categories
 - DXCCSR-Reference-File-v2021-1.xlsx, sheet=CCSR_Categories was arranged into a hierarchy of disease categories inspired by groups provided in sheet=Naming_Conventions.
 Changes from the CCS-provided categories included recategorizing congenital conditions into the system impacted by the congenital anomaly.
 - this disease hierarhcy was then merged with the ICD10-category mapping using the default inpatient CCSR category such that each ICD10 code could be mapped to an aggregated disease category

+# Notes on census
+- Our data has zip codes
+- However, using the same zip code listed by the campaign organizer for the patient assumes they live in the same zip code, which is a relatively small geographric area.
+- Therefore, we generalize location to the county-level.